lmammino/streams-workshop/06-custom-streams/README.md

 Another interesting property of this module is that it makes Node.js streams compatible with the browser, which means that you can use module bundlers such as Webpack and Broswserify to obtain JavaScript code using streams that can run in the browser.

-So from now on, we are going to replace all the `require('stream')` with `require('readable-stream')`.
+So from now on, we are going to replace all the `import stream from 'stream'` with `import stream from 'readable-stream'`.

 ## 06.2 Custom Readable streams

-Creating custom readable streams can be useful to be able to use streaming primitives to consume data from custom sources or from sources from which Node.js doesn't provide a built-in module by default.
+Creating custom readable streams can be useful to be able to use streaming primitives to consume data from custom sources or from sources for which Node.js doesn't provide a built-in module by default.

 For instance you might want to create a custom Readable stream to read a lot of data from your favorite database, or maybe you can create a readable stream that provides endless random data which might be useful for fuzzy testing, or why not, a Readable stream that allows you to consume the list of all the available emojis and their description!